Office Chairs

 The dictionary defines it as ‘an applied science concerned with designing and arranging things people use so that the people and things interact most efficiently and safely; also called biotechnology, human engineering or human factors.’

-Beyond the dictionary definitions, ergonomic means that ergonomic chairs are chosen with the maximum amount of adjustability to enable the user, you, to maintain a comfortable and healthy sitting position during your working day.
+Beyond the dictionary definitions, ergonomic means that office chairs are chosen with the maximum amount of adjustability to enable the user, you, to maintain a comfortable and healthy sitting position during your working day.

 What should I look for when buying ergonomic chairs?

-This is a bit more difficult to answer in simple terms as the adjustment of a chair must take into account the overall workstation assessments or working environment (Display Screen Equipment Assessments information can be found here) and not just the chair itself plus the government have guidance on this as well at the Health and Safety Executive.
+This is a bit more difficult to answer in simple terms as the adjustment of a chair must take into account the overall workspace assessments or working environment (Display Screen Equipment Assessments information can be found here) and not just the chair itself plus the government have guidance on this as well at the Health and Safety Executive.
 That said, here are some key points to look for in an ergonomic office chair; these are not exhaustive but will certainly point you in the right direction.

 1. Size of Chair – Choosing a chair often starts with the basics but can be easily overlooked – for the average user this won’t be an issue, but if you’re particularly short or tall a standard sized chair could cause more issues than it solves.
 In any case a generously padded, and moulded seat pad will be the way to go making sure that the size of the chair fits roughly with your proportions.
 Adding on different adjustments once you’re in the right ballpark will give you the best overall experience.